eriqande/snppit/README.md

 ### ON WINDOWS:

+**Note: Jon Hess at CRITFC compiled `snppit-windows.exe` on his own Windows box.
+It works a whole lot better than `windows.exe` which was cross-compiled on a Mac.
+So Windows users should use `snppit-windows.exe`**

-1. Copy the executable "snppit.exe" to your Desktop.
+1. Copy the executable "snppit-windows.exe" to your Desktop.
 2. Copy the data file ExampleDataFile1.txt in the ExampleData directory to your Desktop.
 3. Open the Command Prompt application (under Start->All Programs->Accessories)